botman/docs/macinstallation.md

       `brew tap homebrew/homebrew-php`<br />
       `brew unlink php56` only if you previously installing php using brew<br />
       `brew install php71`<br />
-  - ALRIGHT you are done
+  - You are done with preparations

 <a id="installation"></a>
-## Installation botman
+## Botman Installation
   - Install botman studio<br />
       `composer global require "botman/installer"`
   - Once completed you need to edit `.bash_profile`